 9. EXPULSION OF MEMBERS

-Any member who shall be suspended under kennel Club Rule A42j(8) shall ipso facto cease to be a member of the Society for the duration of the suspension and/or disqualification.
+Any member who shall be suspended under Royal Kennel Club Rule A42j(8) shall ipso facto cease to be a member of the Society for the duration of the suspension and/or disqualification.
 If the conduct of a member shall, in the opinion of the committee be injurious or likely to be injurious to the character or interests of the Society, the committee of the Society may at a meeting, the notice convening which includes as an object the consideration of the conduct of the member determine that a Special General Meeting of the Society shall be called for the purpose of passing a resolution to expel him/her.
 Notice of the Special General Meeting shall be sent to the accused member giving particulars of the complaint and advising him/her of the place, date and hour of the meeting that he/she may attend and offer an explanation.
-If at the meeting a resolution to expel is passed by a two thirds majority of the members present and eligible to vote, his/her name shall forthwith be erased from the list of members and he/she shall cease for all purposes to be a member of the Society except that he/she may within two calendar months from the date of the meeting appeal to The Kennel Club upon such conditions as The Kennel Club may impose.
-Kennel Club rule C 3.54 (37)
+If at the meeting a resolution to expel is passed by a two thirds majority of the members present and eligible to vote, his/her name shall forthwith be erased from the list of members and he/she shall cease for all purposes to be a member of the Society except that he/she may within two calendar months from the date of the meeting appeal to The Royal Kennel Club upon such conditions as The Royal Kennel Club may impose.
+Royal Kennel Club rule C 3.54 3.
+Rules (7)

 10. WINDING UP

 In the event of the Society being wound up or otherwise ceasing to exist, all cups, trophies, special prizes etc not won outright, shall be offered to the Donors, their Personal Representatives, Heirs or Assigns.
 The cash assets and/or investments and any property of the Society shall be disposed of as determined at a Special General Meeting of the Society called for that purpose.